narwhal-chat/narwhal/README.md

 Welcome!
 Narwhal is an open-source project aimed at providing a responsive, real-time chat experience with a strong focus on open communities.
 Easily find new communities by using the Discover feature.

-## Current capabilities
+## Current Feature Set

 - Log in and register a new account
 - Edit user profile
 - Upload a custom user avatar
-- Find new communities to join on the Discover page
+- Find new communities on the Discover page
-- Create and join pods (teams)
+- Create and join pods (communities)
 - Upload a custom pod avatar
-- Create and enter topics (channels)
+- Create and join topics (channels)
-- Real-time chatting inside each topic
+- Persistent, real-time chat for each topic
-- Search for messages inside a topic
+- Search for messages

-## Under the hood
+## Under the Hood

 Narwhal is a Node.js application built with Express.js and React.
 We take pride in our modern tech stack.
 Here's a brief list of other technologies we've implemented in our app: